learn-co-curriculum/dsc-statistical-power/README.md

 ![png](index_files/index_6_1.png)

-or if we are trying to detect a only slightly unfair coin:
+or if you were trying to detect a only slightly unfair coin:

 ```python